Business process management

 - Integration points with other processes

-Common modeling mistakes:
+Common modeling mistakes to avoid

 - Over-engineering for rare exceptions